Regression Discontinuity Designs Under Interference: Framework

 In RDDs, the treatment is assigned to each unit according to whether the individual score $X_i$ exceeds a known cutoff $c$.
 We express the individual treatment assignment through the following \emph{individual treatment rule}: \begin{assumption}[Individual treatment rule] For all $i \in \mathcal{N}$

-\end{assumption} Under Assumption \ref{ass:indrule} the treatment assignment is a deterministic function of the score variable, as only units scoring above the cutoff are assigned to the treatment.
+\end{assumption} Under Assumption \ref{ass:indrule} the treatment assignment is a deterministic function of the score variable, and only units scoring above the cutoff are assigned to the treatment.
 In sharp RDDs, when the treatment receipt coincides with the assignment, the treatment receipt follows the same individual treatment rule as in \eqref{eq:indrule} \citep[e.g.,][]{hahn}.
 On the contrary, in fuzzy RDDs, when some units do not comply with the assignment, the treatment receipt is no longer a deterministic function of the score \citep{trochim84}.
-This paper focuses on the causal effect of the treatment assignment $D_i$, which is referred to as the intention-to-treat effect in fuzzy settings.
+This paper focuses on the causal effect of the treatment assignment $D_i$, referred to as the intention-to-treat (ITT) effect in fuzzy settings.
+For simplicity, we still refer to $D_i$ as the treatment variable.

 Assumption \ref{ass:indrule} leads to the following property: \begin{property}[Non-probabilistic individual assignment] For all $i\in \mathcal{N}$, $\CPrr{D_i = 1}{X_i = x_i} = 0$ for $x_i < c$ and $\CPrr{D_i = 1}{X_i = x_i} = 1$ for $x_i \geq c$. \end{property} With a non-probabilistic individual assignment, it is not possible to observe both treated and untreated units with the same value of the individual score $X_i$.

 Crucially, the non-probabilistic nature of the individual assignment mechanism induces a non-probabilistic assignment mechanism of the effective treatment in our interference framework under interference.
-For each unit $j \in \mathcal{S}_i$, the treatment assignment is $D_{j} = t(X_{j})$ according to Eq. \eqref{eq:indrule}.
+For each unit $j \in \mathcal{S}_i$, the treatment is assigned according to the individual treatment rule in Eq \eqref{eq:indrule}, i.e., $D_{j} = t(X_{j})$.
 Therefore, $G_i$ can be rewritten as follows: